ChoiSD/azureai-x-arize/readme.md

 We are using infrastructure as code to deploy the required models.
 The following script deploys different models using Serverless API endpoints.

-* Cohere Embed V3 - Multilingual
-* Cohere Command R+
 * Mistral-Large
 * Mistral-Small
 * Phi-3-Mini 128K
-* OpenAI GPT-4
+* OpenAI GPT-3 text embedding

 Notice that serverless API endpoints are currently supported on `eastus2` and `swidencentral`.